 The rail system has been used to transport freight since the Baltimore and Ohio Railroad became the first to commercially transport passengers and freight in 1827.
-Since then, rail has become a crucial part of transporting goods.
+Since then, rail has become a crucial part of transporting goods, growing in economic volume moved and longer trains.

 The rail industry’s evolution has allowed for technology and logistical advancements to transport freight in a more efficient manner.
 One of those evolutions has led to a growth in train size; but should we encourage or avoid longer trains?
 What does train size mean for efficiency, safety, and climate impact?